Stonelick State Park

 Stonelick State Park is a public recreation area located off Ohio State Route 727, 24 mi east of central Cincinnati, in Wayne Township, Clermont County, Ohio, United States.
 The state park covers 1058 acre of land and 200 acre of water.
-Park activities include fishing, hunting, hiking, picnicking, swimming, boating, and camping.
+Park activities include fishing, hunting, hiking, disc golf, picnicking, swimming, boating, and camping.

 History

 The land for the park was acquired in 1948, and a dam at the west side of the lake was completed in 1950, which created the lake.
 Since the park's inception, there was a wastewater leak that damaged the ecology of the lake.
 The lake was dredged in the 1990s to restore the contamination levels of the lake to those that are safe for wildlife and swimming.